Al Ahly (men's volleyball): From 1932 to the mid 1950s

 By 1933, roots of volleyball were cemented within Al Ahly.
 Al Ahly formed his 1st volleyball team ever and started to play some friendly games.
 E.g., a game against Younan (Greek) club on 1 September 1933.

 The game ended by 3-1 for Al Ahly.
 The game was held on Al Ahly ground at Al Gazera.
 Al Ahly formation for this game was as following; Aziz Fahmy, Ahmed Shoeir.
 Aziz Barsoum, Mostafa Kamel, Rasmy, and Mokhtar.

-The second friendly game was played against Al Shobban Al Meseheyin on the 3rd of October 1933, ended by 3-1 for Al Ahly, where the squad was formed of; Aziz Fahmy, Ahmed Shoeir, Aziz Barsom, Mostafa Kamel, Rasmy, and Mokhtar.
+The second friendly game was played against Al Shobban Al Meseheyin on 3 October 1933, ended by 3-1 for Al Ahly, where the squad was formed of; Aziz Fahmy, Ahmed Shoeir, Aziz Barsom, Mostafa Kamel, Rasmy, and Mokhtar.
 The game played at Al Ahly ground.

 The 3rd game in the history of Al Ahly volleyball team, was played against Younan (Greek) club on 18 October 1933.
 It was a friendly away game on Greek club ground.
 Al Ahly squad for this game was; Aziz Fahmy, Ahmed Shoeir, Aziz Barsom, Mostafa Kamel, Rasmy, Mokhtar, and Mohamed Fahmy.